KCErb/lucky-hasura-docker/GUIDE.md

 The first two are used in git commands (like `git clone`) to pull/push your project around (i.e. `gitlab.com/<GITLAB_USER>/<GITLAB_REPO_NAME>`).

 (Oh yeah, did I mention that we'll be using Gitlab in this tutorial as well?
 That also is tied in with the deployment setup here.
-In the future, if someone wants to pitch in instructions for doing this with a mixture of tools (Github and CircleCI for example), I'll be happy to discuss the best ways to make this more accessible to a wider audience.)
+The roadmap for this project includes a plan to address this limitation.)

 `PROJECT_NAME` and `SWARM_NAME` are up to you, but for a start, you'll probably want them to be the same as `GITLAB_REPO_NAME`.
 The key is that these two names you sometimes have to type, so if your repo name is long like `lucky_hasura_docker` you might want your swarm and project names to be `lhd` or if you want them to be separate `lhd` and `lhd_swarm`. **Also** in many places I have docker configs like `SWARM_NAME_internal` so if your names have dashes you'll end up with mixed names `cool-app_internal`.
 If that bothers you, you might want to stick with underscore names.
 (Not to mention that in Crystal land, the project `foo_bar` will be in the namespace `FooBar` while the project `foo-bar` will be in the namespace `Foo::Bar`.)

-So go ahead and use sed, or your IDE or whatever you like to replace those throughout your copy of the LHD repo.
+So go ahead and use `sed`, or your IDE or whatever you like to replace those throughout your copy of the LHD repo.
 The following might be handy:

 ##### Linux